PUBLISHED ARTICLES & ESSAYS

 “Countermeasures: the Destruction of Siege Equipment at Acre, 1189-1191,” in The Art of Siege Warfare and Military Architecture from the Classical World to the Middle Ages, eds.
-M. Eisenberg and R. Khamisy (Oxbow: forthcoming in 2020).
+M. Eisenberg and R. Khamisy (Oxbow, 2020).

 “Knightly Ideals on the Third Crusade: Behaviour, Combat, and Faith,” in Knighthood and Society in the high Middle Ages, eds.
-D. Crouch and J. Deploige (Leuven/Cornell UP: forthcoming in 2020).
+D. Crouch and J. Deploige (Leuven/Cornell UP, 2020).

 “Embedded Reporters: Ambroise, Richard de Templo, and Roger of Howden on the Third

 Crusade,” in Military Cultures and Martial Enterprises in the Middle Ages: Essays in Honour of Richard P. Abels, eds.
 J.D.
-Hosler and S. Isaac (Woodbridge: Boydell, June 2020)
+Hosler and S. Isaac (The Boydell Press, 2020).

 “Gap Crossings: Medieval and Modern,” Military Review (Mar/Apr 2020).